 If we assume that Dinosaurs Unlimited has a cash flow of $1 million now, its discounted cash flow after a year would be $909,000.
 We arrive at that number by assuming a discount rate of 10%.

 In the years that follow, cash flow is increasing by 5%.
 Thus, new discounted cash flow figures over a five-year period are:

 Year 2: $867,700

 Year 3: $828,300

 Year 5: $754,900

 We noted above that the terminal value will be three times that of the value in the fifth year, so that comes to $2.265 million.
 Add all these figures, and you come to $6.41 million.
 Based on this analysis, that's the value of Dinosaurs Unlimited.
 But what if Dinosaurs Unlimited were a publicly traded company?
 We could determine whether its share price was fair, too expensive, or a potential bargain.

 Let’s assume that Dinosaurs Unlimited is trading at $10 per share, and there are 500,000 shares outstanding.
 That represents a market capitalization of $5 million.
 Thus, a $10 share price is on the low side.
 If you are an investor, you might be willing to pay nearly $13 per share, based on the value stemming from the DCF.

 Cash flow, however, can be misleading in some instances.
-If a company sells a lot of its assets, for example, it may have a positive cash flow but may actually be worth less without those assets.
-It’s also important to note whether a company is sitting on piles of cash or reinvesting back into the company.
+If a company sells a lot of its assets, for example, it may have positive cash flow but may actually be worthless without them.
+It’s also crucial to note whether a company is sitting on piles of cash or reinvesting back into itself.

-Like other models, discounted cash flow model is only as good as the information entered, and that can be a problem if accurate cash flow figures aren’t available.
-It’s also more difficult to calculate than some metrics, such as those that simply divide the share price by earnings.
-But if you are willing to do the work, it can be a good way of determining whether a company is worth investing in.
+Like other models, the discounted cash flow model is only as good as the information entered, and that can be a problem if you don't have access to accurate cash flow figures.
+It’s also harder to calculate than other metrics, such as those that simply divide the share price by earnings.
+If you are willing to do the work, this can be a good way to decide whether it's a sound idea to invest in a company.